abstractsun/braindump/README.md

 - Has various commands for opening files to write in
 - When opening a file, jumps to the important line
-- `./triage` semi-automates the note/idea review process
+- Has various commands for parsing files for later review

 ## Ingredients

-Currently, to run most braindump scripts, you'll need bash, GNU find, and some other standard utilities available on your `$PATH`.
+To run most braindump scripts, you'll need bash, GNU find, and some other standard utilities available on your `$PATH`.

-Braindump uses nano by default for text editing.
-See the "Other tricks" section for how to select the text editor.
+The default text editor is nano, but vim provides the best experience.
+By default, all files are suffixed with `.txt`.
+To change these defaults, export the environment variables `$EDITOR` and `$BRAINDUMP_FILE_SUFFIX`.

 ## The commands

-All commands currently assume you stay in the same folder.
+All commands assume you stay in the same folder.

 - `./note` - Edits/appends a note for the current day
     - Variant: `./note "NOTE_MSG"`